bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/http-requests.md

 date: 2024-07-09
 ---

 Any API handling use-cases more advanced that purely fetching data will need to define a HTTP request body. `POST`, `PATCH`, `PUT`, all allow a HTTP client to send a body: often JSON or XML.
-This allows more information can be sent than just query parameters, which have limits.
+This allows for more information to be sent rather than just query parameters, which have limits.

 The request body can be used for: